Religion in Fiji: Christianity in Fiji

 Christianity came to Fiji via Tonga, who were more receptive to the European visitors.
 As Tongan influence grew in the Lau Group of Fiji, so did Christianity under the Tongan Prince Enele Ma'afu.
 Its advancement was solidified further by the conversion of the emerging Dominant chieftain of Bau, Seru Epenisa Cakobau.
 The cession of 1874 saw a more dominant role within Fijian society as the old religion was gradually replaced by the new Christian faith.
 Bure Kalou were torn down and in their place churches were erected.
 Most influential were the Methodist denomination, which is the majority today, but other denominations such as Catholicism and Anglicanism, amongst other offshoots such as Baptists, Pentecostal and others, are a part of current Fijian religion.
-The Church of Jesus Christ of Latter-day Saints was established in Fiji in the 1950s and currently reports 50 congregations, a technical college, and a Temple.
+The Church of Jesus Christ of Latter-day Saints was established in Fiji in the 1950s and by 2019, it reported 50 congregations, a technical college, and a Temple.

-There are over 200 Orthodox Cristians, with 4 churches and one monastery.
+There are over 200 Orthodox Christians, with 4 churches and one monastery.